 Image: Jospehine Macalister Brew.
 Memorial window at Avon Tyrell.
 Designed and made by Stella Gross

-To cite this article: Smith, M. K. (2001) ‘Josephine Macalister Brew and informal education’, ‘the encyclopedia of informal education’. [ http://infed.org/mobi/josephine-macalister-brew-and-informal-education/.
+To cite this article: Smith, M. K. (2001) ‘Josephine Macalister Brew and informal education’, ‘The encyclopedia of pedagogy and informal education’. [ https://infed.org/mobi/josephine-macalister-brew-and-informal-education/.
 Retrieved: insert date]

 © Mark K. Smith 2001